 The Parish Council submits a recommendation to Wiltshire Council which can support, object or no comment.
 The recommendation is just what it says.
 The Planning Officer has no obligation to consider the recommendation.
 It is not the role of the Parish Council to act as Planning Officers and it often looks at applications with a subjective eye and from a villagers point of view.

 At the same time the Parish Council is notified of a planning application so is the Ward Councillor.
-Our Ward Councillor at this time is Councillor Christopher Devine and his role can be pivotal.

 Planning Officers normally deal with Planning Applications using their delegated powers to determine the outcome.
 They can make the decision to approve or refuse but must do so in regard to established Planning Policy.
 Reasons for, or against, an application have to be justified and may be subject to scrutiny by an independent Planning Appeal Inspector.